 - What will the procedure be for our outing?

 You can also prepare the students for the content of an exhibition or the work of an artist.

-Please note, however, that the art workshops at the Musée follow preset themes and cannot focus on the artist of your choice.
+Please note, however, that the art workshops at the MAC follow preset themes and cannot focus on the artist of your choice.
 The best idea is to check the list of workshop themes before selecting one.

-In our opinion, the simplest and most effective preparatory activity is just to encourage your students to enjoy seeing and fully observing a work of art in order to discover all its various aspects.
+In our opinion, the simplest and most effective preparatory activity is just to encourage your students to enjoy seeing and closely observing a work of art in order to discover all its various aspects.